 Most people do not ship household goods or cars to Panama because it is expensive.
 This month, I obtained quotes from several international moving companies, and it would cost $15,000 to $20,000 to ship a 40-foot container from the United States.

-A 20-foot container is about 20% less.
-If you live in Canada, the cost will be a little more.
+A 20-foot container costs about 20% less.
+The cost will be a little more if you live in Canada.

 WHERE WILL YOU MOVE TO